Dr. Seuss – ‘The Lorax Tree’ and other La Jolla Inspiration

 Just to the south of La Jolla,you can visit one of Dr. Seuss’ real-life inspirations firsthand: The Hotel Del Coronado.

 Dr. Seuss’ painting, aptly titled “I Dreamed I was a Doorman at the Hotel del Coronado,” is a colorful rendering of the 1888 Victorian hotel.
 It features a beachside setting with sharp angles, whimsical colors,and an eclectic feel.
 The doorman is just a tiny speck in the middle of whirlwind of activity and color.

 The Del’s bright, red-shingled roofs and storybook style make it something of a fairytale castle, something that surely inspired Geisel; he was fond of all things whimsical (in fact, the word ‘Seussian’ is actually in the dictionary!).
 He could also see the hotel directly from his Tower perch atop Mt.
 Soledad.

 One Fish, Two Fish…

-“The Fish” character appears in almost all of Seuss’ books, and they always play a similar role: an overly nagging, moralistic creature that admonishes any type of wrongdoing.
-Geisel actually once referred to his fish character as “my version of Cotton Mather,” the Puritan moralist who advised the prosecutors during the Salem witch trials.
+“The Fish” character appears in other stories and almost every other Seuss book, and they always play a similar role: an overly nagging, moralistic creature that admonishes any type of wrongdoing.
+Geisel actually once referred to his book’s fish character as “my version of Cotton Mather,” the Puritan moralist who advised the prosecutors during the Salem witch trials.